1992 Little League World Series

 The 1992 Little League World Series took place between August 24 and August 29 in South Williamsport, Pennsylvania.
 The team representing the Zamboanga City Little League, the Filipino representative in the Far East Region, won the International Championship while Long Beach, California, the United States West Region representative, won the U.S. Championship.

-In the championship game, Zamboanga City defeated Long Beach 15–4 to become the first Asian team outside of Taiwan, South Korea, or Japan to be champion.
-However, upon further review it was discovered that the Filipino team violated age and residency rules and Little League stripped them of their title.
-Long Beach was awarded a 6–0 victory by forfeit as per Little League rules and became only the fourth American team in twenty years to be Little League World Champions.
+In the championship game of the 46th Little League World Series, Zamboanga City defeated Long Beach, 15–4, to become the first Asian team outside of Taiwan, South Korea, or Japan to be champion.
+However, it was discovered upon further review that the Filipino team violated age and residency rules and Little League Baseball stripped them of their title.
+Long Beach was awarded a 6–0 victory by forfeit as per Little League rules and became only the fourth American team in 20 years to become Little League champions.

 The championship game did not feature a team from Taiwan for the first time since 1985.
 This tied the record of six consecutive finals set by Taiwan from 1977 through 1982.
 To date, this record has not been seriously approached by one country or state.

+This was the first edition of the tournament to feature night games, as lights had been added to Howard J. Lamade Stadium following the prior year's tournament.